nagaozen/gedit-tunnings/README.md

 Color Schemes
 -------------

-There are a lot of color schemes (themes) available in this [github repository](http://github.com/mig/gedit-themes/).
+There is a lot of color schemes (themes) available in this [github repository](http://github.com/mig/gedit-themes/)
+and a lot more at [gmate styles folder](https://github.com/gmate/gmate/tree/master/styles).

 Plugins
 -------